 4. The climbing park Høyt & Lavt

 Climbing parks have become real holiday favorites!
 In Trysil you will find Høyt & Lavt Trysil close to the bike trails in Gullia.
 The climbing park has seven climbing trails that are suitable for those who are from 80 to over 140 cm.

 Trysil has one of Norway's finest forest golf courses.

 The area also consists of great training facilities with chip holes, putting green, practice bunkers and driving range with 33 mats, where 10 are under roof.

-Skogs, the restaurant by the golf course, offers delicious lunch meals, ice cream, cakes and hot and cold drinks.
-A nice place for golfers, bikers, climbers, yes everyone, to relax and have a break.
+The restaurant at Trysil Golf is a nice place for golfers, bikers, climbers, yes everyone, to relax and have a break.

 After your break, before embarking on more activities, the mini golf course can be recommended!

 You can also try frisbee golf in Trysil.
 Fageråsen Frisbee golf course is located in Fageråsen, between Høyfjellssenteret and the restaurant Fjellroa.
 The course has 12 holes and opens in June.
 During the summer, this will be an 18-hole course.